 “The proposed epigenetic clock theory of ageing views biological ageing as an unintended consequence of both developmental programmes and maintenance programmes, the molecular footprints of which give rise to DNAm age estimators.”

-The reviewers omitted this intrinsic view of aging, which didn’t fit into their block labeled Extrinsic per the above graphic.
+The reviewers omitted this intrinsic view of aging, which didn’t fit into the above graphic.

 2. Another misrepresentation was: